On Wednesday May 5, 2021 at 1:55pm (PDT), 2:55 pm (MDT), Emergency Management BC conducted a test of the Alert Ready system.

-Messages delivered through BC’s Emergency Alerting System will complement, not replace, existing notification methods via social media (Emergency Info BC & @EmergencyInfoBC), the Provincial Emergency Notification System (PENS) or other emergency warning functions provided by Local Authorities, First Nations and other agencies.
+Messages delivered through Alert Ready will not replace existing notification methods via web and social media (Emergency Info BC & @EmergencyInfoBC), the Provincial Emergency Notification System (PENS) or other warning functions provided by local authorities, First Nations and related agencies.

 What I Need to Know: